The Unseen Species Problem Revisited: Distant Future

 \subsection{Classical Setting}

 Recall that in the distant future regime the unseen species problem essentially reduces to the problem of estimating $\alpha$ and that this may be done in different ways.
 We give a CLT-like result for an unseen species estimator obtained in this way.
+The proof is an application of the functional central limit theorem of \cite{chebunin_2016_functional}.
 We write $f(x) \sim g(x)$ to denote $\lim_{x \rightarrow 0}\frac{f(x)}{g(x)} = 1$.

 \begin{thm} Let $\nu(x) \sim cx^{-\alpha}$ for some constants $c > 0$ and $\alpha \in (0,1)$ and let $r \in \mathbb{R}_{>0}$ be fixed.
 Let $\hat{\alpha}$ be any estimator of $\alpha$ which converges to $\alpha$ in probability.
 Let $\hat{S}_{t,T} := S_t((1+r)^{\hat{\alpha}}-1)$ be the induced estimator for $S_{t,T}$.
-Let $\sigma^2 := \Gamma(1-\alpha)[(2^\alpha-1)(1+r)^\alpha-2(1+r)^\alpha((1+\frac{1}{1+r})^\alpha-1)+2^\alpha-1]$.
+Let $\sigma^2 := c(1+r)^\alpha\Gamma(1-\alpha)[(2^\alpha-1)(1+r)^\alpha-2(1+r)^\alpha\Big(\big(1+\frac{1}{1+r}\big)^\alpha-1\Big)+2^\alpha-1]$.
 Then,